 This functionality extends further into the removable and adjustable storm hood.
 The adjustable feature gives you full freedom to adjust your jacket as you like.
 There are also plenty of pockets.
 You’ll find zippered chest and hand pockets, an interior security pocket, a goggles pocket, and a ski-pass pocket.

 - Removable and adjustable hood

 - No avalanche rescue system

 5. The North Face Women's Thermoball Triclimate Jacket

 North Face doesn’t need any introduction.
-It’s the well-known brand delivering quality outdoor apparel since the sixties.
-The North Face Women’s Thermoball Triclimate Jacket is a remarkable addition to the market.
+It’s been a well-known brand delivering quality outdoor apparel since the sixties.
+The North Face Women's Thermoball Triclimate Jacket is a remarkable addition to the market.

 It’s made of three layers.
 The inner fleece liner can function as a standalone coat.
 There’s also an outer shell and an insulating layer.
 The latter is an insulation system that features both ThermoBall™ insulation and PrimaLoft® insulation.
 This combination offers exceptional heat in any weather.

 The outer layer is made of a breathable DryVent™ 2.5L shell, contributing to the warmth.
 It also keeps you dry and allows moisture to evaporate.
 It’s of moderate breathability, which is more than enough for most amateur skiers.
 There are also open-pit zips for quick dumping of excess heat and efficient ventilation.